 ALI supports departments in redesigning their courses to implement research-based active learning strategies and create sustainable improvements to undergraduate education at Cornell.

-Any Person, Many Stories: Histories of Exclusion and Inclusion at Cornell is a digital exhibition (to open Fall 2022) featuring histories researched and written by Cornell students, faculty, and staff.
+Any Person, Many Stories: Histories of Exclusion and Inclusion at Cornell is a digital exhibition (to open in Spring 2023) featuring histories researched and written by Cornell students, faculty, and staff.

 We offer individuals, teaching teams, and departments formative, confidential consultations on teaching and learning.

 This consultative service guides academic programs through the curriculum mapping process, with a specific focus on diversity, equity, and inclusion outcomes.

 Explore new tools and technologies, approaches, and teaching strategies to enhance learning experiences at Cornell.

 Join collegial communities for immersive experiences to transform a course.

 This confidential program assists faculty members in obtaining student feedback about the course when there is still time to adapt and improve.

 This series of programs is designed to accelerate new faculty teaching success in their first years at Cornell.

 Explore topics and imagine how to apply them in the context of your teaching.